De Vaucouleurs's law

-In astronomy, de Vaucouleurs's law, also known as the de Vaucouleurs profile or de Vaucouleurs model, describes how the surface brightness $I$ of an elliptical galaxy varies as a function of apparent distance $R$ from the center of the galaxy:
+de Vaucouleurs's law (also known as the de Vaucouleurs profile or the de Vaucouleurs model) is a mathematical function that describes how the surface brightness of an elliptical galaxy varies as a function of apparent distance from the center of the galaxy.
+The model is named after Gérard de Vaucouleurs who first formulated it in 1948.
+Other notable density profiles which approximately reproduce de Vaucouleurs's law include the Jaffe profile and the Dehnen profile.